 Thanks to online banking, and Simple’s Goal features in particular, money management has never been more seamless.
 You can plan where you want your money to go, save money over time, and receive instant updates right after making a purchase, all within your bank account.

 While your parents may be set with what they are doing with their money, they might not realize that there’s a faster, simpler, and easier way to manage their money than their current pen and paper setup.
 Here’s how to teach your parents to manage their money online.

 1. Listen to their concerns and barriers to entry

 Be aware that your parents’ concerns about online banking may be things you take for granted.
-While you know that online banking is often free, comes with a network of ATMs, and that it’s protected even if you lose your cellphone, they might not.
 Listen to their concerns to find out why they might be hesitant to start banking online.

 Furthermore, a big barrier to entry besides switching banks might be the technology itself.
 While technology was created to make our lives easier, we’ve all had to learn how to use the technologies that we now take for granted daily.
 Sit down with your parents and walk them through the different features of the app, and how you use it.
 Help them see how online banking would fit into their daily lives, and how once they know where the right buttons are in the banking app, it’s not as intimidating as it first appeared.

 Another good point to touch on is that, if they aren’t comfortable with online banking after they’ve made the switch, they can still go back to traditional methods of managing their money.
 In other words, the risk is low, so why not give it a shot when you know it could potentially save you time, money, and more?

 Remember: online banking may not be for everyone depending on their level of comfort with technology.
 If the true barrier to entry includes learning technology basics, they will probably not be on board, and that’s okay.

 2. Help them make the transition